 Coupon codes, like the one listed above, is just one way to get your customers to purchase ‘upgrades’ on your product.
 This entices them to complete their transaction.
 You can also give out exclusive coupon codes to your existing customers to give out to their friends and family.
+You can give out one to protect your computer, for example.
 This is a great way to give your existing customers discounts, and expand your customer base.
 And best of all?
 It’s 100% free!
 Even big companies like GoDaddy and Uber do similar programs:

 Create a Start Guide